-The famous spicy rice, Pilau, still tastes great just like the first time it did on my very first trip many years ago.
+The famous, spicy rice, Pilau, still tastes as great as it did the first time I tasted it when I first visited the Island many years ago.
 Ditto for the collection of seafood.
-But whether it is king fish, meat or chicken pilau, the food in Zanzibar tastes just perfect.
+But whether it is kingfish, meat or chicken Pilau, the food in Zanzibar tastes just perfect.
 The stews and fried products from oysters, clams, octopus, and squids are delicious.
-I should quickly add that the delicacies in Zanzibar are seasoned with a nice collection of the island’s home grown spices which give each meal an inviting aroma.
+I should quickly add that the delicacies in Zanzibar are seasoned with a nice collection of the island’s homegrown spices which give each meal an inviting aroma.

 5.Rich History and Cultural Heritage

 One of the best ways to understand a people is to learn about their past.
-I won’t like to bore you with the fact that the Zanzibaris are nice people, but let me tell you why they are.
+I won’t bore you with the fact that the Zanzibaris are nice people, but let me tell you why they are.
 Zanzibar is a cosmopolitan city with a fascinating history and cultural heritage.
-From its foods to it architecture; even the people’s dressing and religion reflects its rich historical interaction with the Arabs, Europeans and fellow Africans.
+From its foods to its architecture; even the people’s dressing and religion reflect the island’s rich historical interaction with the Arabs, Europeans and fellow Africans, and why it is welcoming to everyone.
 From its earliest kings — especially during the Oman Empire through its colonial experience and presently, the city has experienced trans-cultural history and heritage that define its cosmopolitan nature and make it stand out in Eastern Africa.

-We can glimpse the future best by mirroring the past.
-There is something fascinating about the past; from the wealth of experience its knowledge gives to the fun of appreciating where one was coming from and how far he’s been.
-Add those to the motivations which history grants and you won’t ask why monuments are very important.
+We can best glimpse the future by mirroring the past.
+There is something fascinating about the past: the wealth of experience and the fun of appreciating where one was coming from and how far he’s been.
+Add those to the motivations which history gives and you won’t ask why monuments are very important.
 One of the best ways to know, appreciate and enjoy Zanzibar is to explore its fascinating monuments.